Husband and wife conduct an insurance review.

 You've decided to retire

-In prepping to retire, make sure you know how your employer handles health insurance coverage once you're Medicare eligible.
+As you prepare for retirement, help ensure you understand how your employer handles health insurance coverage once you're eligible for Medicare.
 For out-of-pocket costs not covered by Medicare, supplemental coverage may help.

 State Farm Mutual Automobile Insurance Company